Elton John at Gillette Stadium: start time, tickets and potential setlist

-He previously played two shows at MetLife Stadium in New Jersey last weekend.
+He has already played shows in Foxborough, Cleveland, New Jersey and more.

 Sir Elton arrived in America earlier in July and has played two shows so far - one in Philadephia and another in Detroit.